le-nn/memento/docs/Introduce.md

  Represents something that happened.
 You think of an Message as an event that describes something that happened in the application.
 It can be considered Message in MVU pattern, Action in Redux or Flux.
 Message can have one payload to change the information.

 #### Action
-Instead of mutating the state, actions dispatch command and mutate state via Reducers.
+Instead of mutating the state, actions dispatch command and change state via Reducers.

 Actions can contain arbitrary asynchronous operations.